agustinlare/docs/aws-cloudpratictioner.md

 * **AWS Local Zones** are edge datacenters located outside of an AWS region so you can use AWS closer to end destination.
 When you need faster computing, storage and databases in populated areas that are outside of an AWS Region

-## Cost & Capaciuty Managment Computing Services
+## Cost & Capacity Managment Computing Services

 Cost Management: How do we save money?
 Capacity Management: How do we meet the demand of traffic and usages though adding or upgrading servers?

 * **EC2 Spot Instances, Reserved Instanced and Savings Plan** Ways to save on computing, by paying up in full or partially, by committing to a yearly contracts or by being flexible about availability and interruption to computing service.

-* **AWS Batch** plans, schedules, and executes your batch computing workloads across the full range of AWS compute services, can utilize Spot Instance to save money.
+* **AWS Batch** plans, schedules, and executes your batch computing workloads across the full range of AWScompute services, can utilize Spot Instance to save money.

 * **AWS Compute Optimizer Groups (ASGs)** automatically adds or remove EC2 servers to meet the current demand of traffic.
 Will save you money and meet capacity since you only run the amount of servers you need.